-From USSR to the Russian Federation
+Russian Public Diplomacy From USSR to the Russian Federation

 Public diplomacy is widely used in the contemporary world, and this book is devoted to its use and study in Russia.

 It explores how, even though scientific diplomacy and people's diplomacy were used in the USSR, the ideas of public diplomacy were not in demand in Russia in the 1990s.
-However, following the USA, which turned to the policy after the tragic events of 9/11, Russia also began to develop its own.
+However, following the United States, which turned to the policy after the tragic events of 9/11, Russia also began to develop its own.
 The author explores how the need for public diplomacy is reflected in the official documents of the Russian Federation and discusses the important step of building new institutions for this purpose in Russia.
-She analyses how the development of the practice has led to its studies, with Russian scholars focusing mainly on the tools and approaches of implementing public diplomacy by various states.
+She analyzes how the development of the practice has led to its study, with Russian scholars focusing mainly on the tools and approaches of implementing public diplomacy by various states.
 The book discusses the relationship between public diplomacy and soft power and compares Russian approaches with those available in worldwide practice and theory.

 1. Introduction: The Transforming Modern World and Public Diplomacy